agorostidi/watson-botkit/readme.md

 You should see a chat window!
 Your bot should leap to attention and start talking!
 YOU MAY HAVE JUST CREATED SKYNET.

-Continue your journey to becoming a champion botmaster by [reading the Botkit Studio SDK documentation here.](https://github.com/howdyai/botkit/blob/master/docs/readme-studio.md)
+If you prefer, you can go the page http://localhost:3000/embedded.html to see a version of the chatbot embeed on a web page.

 ### Extend This Bot